 - Add the chicken or vegetable stock.

-- With a large fork, smash the potatoes and the garlic.
+- Using a potato masher, or a large fork, smash the potatoes and the garlic.
 Keep working until the butter, salt, pepper, and cream are blended in.

 - Give the potatoes a quick stir.
 Serve hot garnished with parsley.
 Optionally, reserve some melted butter, about 2 tablespoons, and pour it on top before serving.